petkivim/xrd4j/README.md

     * is responsible for converting the object representing the response payload to SOAP
   * used through ```ServiceResponseSerializer``` interface

+Working adapter example can be viewed and downloaded [here](https://github.com/petkivim/x-road-adapter-example).

 Adapter servlet(received [request](examples/request1.xml), generated [response](examples/response1.xml)):

 ```